Use the Cometly API to send events from all your data sources to Cometly.

 Cometly accounts can have multiple spaces (workspaces) and each space has an API token.
 Cometly API can only work for Comet Events spaces.

-Visit the Space Settings Integrations page for the Cometly space that you want to receive data and generate a new API token.
+Visit the Space Settings Integrations page for the Cometly space that you want to receive data, click Cometly API, and generate a new API token.

 For security reasons, the API token will only be shown once, make sure to copy this token to a safe place.
 If you lose the token, you can always regenerate a new token in the future.